zowe/zowe-install-packaging/containers/kubernetes/samples/network-policy/README.md

 kube-system   calico-node-mlqvs   1/1     Running   0          5m18s
 ```

-## Enable Zowe sample Network Policies
+## Enable Zowe sample Network Policy

 Before applying NetworkPolicy, you need to update policy with configurations fit in your environment by modifying `samples/network-policy/zowe-np.yaml`:

 - Locate `spec.egress[2].to[0].ipBlock.cidr` option, it has comment `allow connections to z/OS`, update `<zos-ip>/32` with your real z/OS IP.
-For example, `9.30.243.196/32`.
-You can put any valid CIDR to enable connection.
+You can put any valid CIDR to enable desired connection.
 - Locate `spec.egress[2].ports[0].port` option, it has comment `z/OSMF`, update `443` with your real z/OSMF port.
 - Locate `spec.egress[2].ports[1].port` option, it has comment `Zowe ZSS`, update `7557` with your real Zowe ZSS port.

-Once the customizations are done, run this command to apply Zowe default network policies:
+Once the customizations are done, run this command to apply Zowe default network policy:

 ```
 kubectl apply -f samples/network-policy/zowe-np.yaml
 ```

-The default policies will,
+The default policy will,

 - Ingress
-  - allow network connections from pods in `zowe` namespace,
+  - allow network connections from pods with `zowe` namespace,
   - disable connections from pods NOT in `zowe` namespace,
 - Egress
-  - allow DNS query from pod in `zowe` namespace,
+  - allow DNS query from pods with `zowe` namespace,
-  - allow connections to z/OS system from pod in `zowe` namespace,
+  - allow connections to z/OS system from pods with `zowe` namespace,
-  - disable other general internet connections to from pod in `zowe` namespace.
+  - disable other general internet connections from pods with `zowe` namespace.

 ### Verify Ingress